Lim Chong Eu: Places named after him

 The 17.84 km Tun Dr Lim Chong Eu Expressway (Federal Route 3113) comprising Jelutong Expressway and Bayan Lepas Expressway was renamed after him on 7 December 2010.

-Other memorials included Bangunan Tun Dr Lim Chong Eu, a main headquarters of the Penang Development Corporation (PDC) located at Persiaran Mahsuri, Bayan Lepas.
+Other memorials included the Tun Dr Lim Chong Eu Building, the headquarters of the Penang Development Corporation (PDC), located at Bayan Lepas, George Town.

+Wawasan Open University's library is named Tun Dr Lim Chong Eu Library as a commemoration of his significant contribution as Penang's Chief Minister and the university's inaugural Chancellor.